Dear Class of 2021 Student Doctors,

 For some of the books, on-line sources are available and are noted.
 However, please consider whether you are a student who finds reading online difficult and make your choice accordingly.
 Also, while you may receive suggestions about other books that students find useful (e.g., board review books), these do not substitute for the primary texts that faculty require.

-Information regarding books you will need is available on our website at: http://www.tu.textbookx.com/institutional/index.php# or other sources of your choice.
+Information regarding the books you will need is available on our website: http://www.tu.textbookx.com/institutional/index.php# , or other sources of your choice.

-Please check your TU-COM email for detailed information about requirements.
-Faculty and a medical equipment representative will be available on campus during Orientation to demonstrate products and take your equipment orders – if you haven’t turned them in already.
+Please see here for a list of medical instrument requirements.
+Faculty and a medical equipment representative will be available on campus during orientation to demonstrate products and accept your equipment orders – if you haven’t turned them in already, by then.
 Standardized, uniform equipment improves your learning experience.
 Orders accepted through this program will not be billed to you until your financial aid is disbursed.
 You will get updated information in the next few weeks.

 Please make sure to become familiar with Blackboard, our online instructional platform, by taking the self-administered course.